TylerRick/thin_out_backups/Readme.md

 Quickly and safely thin out a backups directory that's taking up too much hard disk space!

-`thin_out_backups` will keep the specified number of backups in each frequency category (weekely, daily, etc.) and delete the rest, keep the space requirements of your backups directory fairly constant over time.
+`thin_out_backups` will keep the specified number of backups in each frequency category (weekly, daily, etc.) and delete the rest, keep the space requirements of your backups directory fairly constant over time.